Townlake

 Floodplain Remapping

-The City of Austin, Travis County and other Central Texas communities are updating floodplain maps in the region based on the Atlas 14 study.
+The City of Austin, Travis County and other Central Texas communities are updating floodplain maps in the region, The updates are based on the Atlas 14 study.
 Our current floodplain maps show where flooding is likely to occur with 10.2 inches of rainfall in 24 hours.
 The updated maps will reflect flooding from almost 13 inches of rain in some areas.
 This amount of rainfall has a one percent chance of occurring in any given year (the 100-year storm).
 Find out more about floodplain remapping efforts at ATXFloodplains.com.

 Rain to River